-According to Gary Vaynerchuk, B2B share a core theme with B2C since it’s all P2P (people-to-people).
+According to Gary Vaynerchuk, a social media marketing expert and entrepreneur, B2B share a core theme with B2C since it’s all P2P (people-to-people).

 But there are clear differences that you need to be aware of.
 B2B’s low traffic, high-ticket sales means that you’re just one relationship away from changing your business.

 Interactions are more important and valuable so you have to make sure you make the most of each one.
 By taking these B2B digital marketing trends by the balls, you can do that.